The keyboard and part of the lid of an antique harpsichord

 Dickens songs & musical portraits: Sunday 15 February 12pm

-The hour will include music from Dickens’s sister, Fanny, who was a student at the Royal Academy of Music in London.
+Performed by University of Southampton Music students, the programme includes music from Dickens’s sister, Fanny, who was a student and later a Professor at the Royal Academy of Music in London.

 This concert is free to attend.